CIT-PROJECTS-2021/FlappyBird-AI/README.md

 # FlappyBird-AI
-Machine learning for Flappy Bird game
+Building blocks of reinforcement learning, training a neural network to play Flappy Bird using the PyTorch framework